 and watching sports.

 Andrew Zimmerman joined MacDowell in April 2017.
-He works with department heads, senior staff and board members, coordinating financial reporting, budget tracking, and employee benefits.
-Andrew has worked in nonprofit finance and administration since 2003, primarily for arts and artist support organizations in New York.
+He works with department heads, senior staff, and board members, directing financial operations and benefits administration.
+Andrew has worked in nonprofit finance and administration since 2003, primarily for arts and artist-support organizations in New York.
 While there, he also worked as an actor and performer with focuses on physical theatre and new work development.
 He grew up in southeastern Tennessee and studied English literature and theatre at the University of Tennessee at Chattanooga.
 Andrew began his career as an intern and then resident caretaker at New Dramatists.